RPJacobs/CB19-GATE-CONTROL-SYSTEM/README.md

 ```

-et voila!
+et voilà!
 No more TMT needed.

-To still be able to connect the tmt module to a fake control box I created a php script to act as the esp-link module.
+To still be able to connect the tmt module to a fake control box I used a php script to act as the esp-link module.

 [server.php](server.php)

-Now we can also find the programm commands [commands.php](commands.php)
+Now we can also find the programm commands [commands.php](commands.php) not implemented in the gate.be file...

 READ FUNCTION;src=P0004A83 gives a string with all programmable items: